deeplearning4j/deeplearning4j/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/org.deeplearning4j/deeplearning4j-core/badge.svg)](https://maven-badges.herokuapp.com/maven-central/org.deeplearning4j/deeplearning4j-core)
 [![Javadoc](https://javadoc-emblem.rhcloud.com/doc/org.deeplearning4j/deeplearning4j-core/badge.svg)](http://deeplearning4j.org/doc)

-Eclipse Deeplearning4J is part of the [Skymind Intelligence Layer](https://docs.skymind.ai/docs), ND4J, DataVec, Arbiter and RL4J.
+Eclipse Deeplearning4J is part of the [Skymind Intelligence Layer](https://docs.skymind.ai/docs), along with ND4J, DataVec, Arbiter and RL4J.
 It is an Apache 2.0-licensed, open-source, distributed neural net library written in Java and Scala.
 By contributing code to this repository, you agree to make your contribution available under an Apache 2.0 license.

 Deeplearning4J integrates with Hadoop and Spark and runs on several backends that enable use of CPUs and GPUs.
 The aim is to create a plug-and-play solution that is more convention than configuration, and which allows for fast prototyping.